-- IC, Operations and/or the RIC Group Supervisor shall be notified of its location. - Staging location(s) of IRIC/RIC shall be transmitted on the incident's common operating channel. - Air monitoring in the RIC Staging area shall be accomplished if crews are staged inside a building or in an area which has the potential of having an IDLH atmosphere. - Staging of RIC shall be accomplished with consideration of suppression personnel traffic. - RIC equipment cache shall be placed with consideration of suppression personnel traffic.
+IC, Operations, and/or the RIC GRP SUP shall be notified of its location.

+Staging location(s) of IRIC/RIC shall be transmitted on the incident's common operating channel.

+Air monitoring in the RIC Staging area shall be accomplished if crews are staged inside a building or in an area that has the potential of having an IDLH atmosphere.

+Staging of RIC shall be accomplished with consideration of suppression personnel traffic.

+RIC equipment cache shall be placed with consideration of suppression personnel traffic.